 Source: DCMO BOCES

 At Macroinvertebrates.org, explore the digital Atlas of Common Freshwater Macroinvertebrates of Eastern North America and zoom in on incredibly detailed images of organisms to learn about their anatomy, classification, pollution tolerance and more.

 1) MyWoodlot.com Educator Starter Kits

 Source: Watershed Agricultural Council

 MyWoodlot.com helps you learn about and care for trees and woods.
-Check out the Educator Starter Kit for activities that will enhance your teaching in the classroom, schoolyard, art room, at camp or on a field trip.
-Activities include all the how-to info you need to complete them and are sorted into the following categories: Field trips, stewardship projects, learn about nature, nature arts and crafts and maps.
+Check out the Educator Starter Kits for activities that will enhance your teaching in the classroom, schoolyard, art room, at camp or on a field trip.
+Activities include all the how-to info you need to complete them and are sorted into the following categories:

 Source: Catskills Watershed Corporation (CWC)

 This website contains resources and inspiration for teaching about the NYC water supply system and its upstate watershed.
 You’ll find information on learning models, careers, school programs, field trips, grants, maps and more.

 Source: NYC-Department of Environmental Protection

 This website contains information about NYC-DEP school programs, resources, events, contests, fieldtrips and education modules on the NYC Water Supply System, Green Infrastructure in NYC, The NYC Sewer System, Sounds and Noise in NYC, and Climate Change and NYC.